Computer Station Nation is reader-supported.

 What DPI should I use for gaming?

 Most competitive FPS players use 400 to 800 DPI.
 Higher DPI isn’t better — it just moves the cursor faster.
 The right number is whatever lets you aim precisely at your monitor size and in-game sensitivity.
-For a deeper explanation, see our guide on how to set the right DPI for gaming.
+Check our guide on how to set the right DPI for gaming for the full breakdown.

 Is wireless gaming mouse lag a real concern?

 Not with modern 2.4 GHz wireless.
-Protocols like LIGHTSPEED and HyperSpeed measure at sub-1ms latency consistently, which matches or beats most wired connections.
+LIGHTSPEED and HyperSpeed both measure at sub-1ms latency consistently — matches or beats most wired connections.
 Bluetooth is slower and not recommended for competitive play.

 How much should I spend on a gaming mouse?

-You get solid performance at $40 to $50.
-Above $100 you’re paying for wireless technology and premium switches — meaningful for serious competitive players, irrelevant for casual gaming.
-The Razer DeathAdder V3 at $44 is the best price-to-performance ratio on this list.
+Solid performance starts at $40–$50.
+Above $100 you’re paying for wireless tech and premium switches — meaningful for serious competitive players, irrelevant for casual gaming.
+The DeathAdder V3 at $44 is the best price-to-performance ratio on this list.

 Does a lighter mouse help with gaming performance?

 At low sensitivities with large arm movements, lighter mice reduce fatigue and allow faster repositioning.
-The effect is real for high-level competitive players.
+It’s real for high-level competitive players.
 For casual gaming, the difference between a 60g and 96g mouse is minimal in everyday play.